hefan/spree_dynamic_variants/README.md

 Setup
 -----
-Add Products, Option Types and Option Values (can have surcharges).
+Add Products, Option Types and Option Values.
 Assign Option Types to Product.
-Set "dynamic variants?" on Product
+Set "dynamic variants?" on Product to true.

 Go to Frontend Product Screen, assemble your Options and put it in Cart.
 In Backend Order Creation you still need to create the variant by hand.